-Judge allows new liver-transplant policy to take effect
+Judge allows new liver transplant policy to take effect

 The United Network for Organ Sharing, the nonprofit agency that operates the transplant system under contract to the Department of Health and Human Services, said in a statement that Totenberg’s decision “will allow a national liver transplant policy to begin saving more lives and increasing fairness in the donor matching process.”
 A spokeswoman said the new rules would be implemented in coming weeks.

-Motty Shulman, an attorney who sparked development of the new plan when he filed suit in 2018 over the geographic-based rules, said in a statement that “the new liver allocation policy will benefit all liver waitlist candidates, and we are pleased to be a driving force in bringing equitable organ allocation to patients across the country.”
+Motty Shulman, an attorney who sparked development of the new plan when he filed suit in 2018 over the geographic-based rules, said in a statement that “the new liver allocation policy will benefit all liver wait list candidates, and we are pleased to be a driving force in bringing equitable organ allocation to patients across the country.”

-An attorney for the plaintiffs, Peter Canfield, did not immediately respond to an email seeking comment.

 For many years, transplant centers had first shot at livers procured from deceased donors in their regions.
 The new plan gives patients as far as 500 nautical miles away from a donor’s hospital access to a liver, depending on how sick they are.